-Mergers, acquisitions (of shares and/or assets) and the creation of certain joint ventures (that is, an autonomous economic entity or "full-function joint venture" created on an indefinite basis) must be notified to the Competition and Consumer Protection Commission (CCPC) where the relevant thresholds are met or if they are certain types of media merger.
-If a transaction that must be notified is put into effect either before it has been notified to the CCPC or before clearance by the CCPC has been obtained it is void.
+Mergers, acquisitions (of shares and/or assets) and the creation of certain joint ventures (that is, an autonomous economic entity or "full-function joint venture" created on a lasting basis) must be notified to the Competition and Consumer Protection Commission (CCPC) where the relevant thresholds are met or irrespective of such thresholds if they are certain types of media merger.
+If a transaction that is required to be notified to the CCPC is put into effect either before it has been notified to the CCPC or before clearance by the CCPC has been obtained, it is void.
+Failure to notify where a notification is required is a criminal offence for the undertakings involved and it is a criminal offence for certain individuals who knowingly and wilfully fail to notify.